numpy/numpy/doc/source/reference/c-api/array.rst

     the array must be uniquely referenced.

-    Resizing arrays in-place can often lead to memory fragmentation and should be avoided if the goal is to reclaim memory.
-Create a new array and copy the relevant subset of data over instead.
+    Resizing arrays in-place can often lead to memory fragmentation and should be avoided.
+If the goal is to reclaim over-allocated memory, alternatives are to create a view or a copy of just the desired data, or using two passes to build the array: one to cheaply determine the shape and another to allocate and fill.
+Benchmark your use case to determine what is optimum.
+You may be surprised to find ``resize`` actually slows down or bloats your application.

     Returns None on success and NULL on error.